aws/amazon-neptune-for-graphql/README.md

 <br>

 # Starting from a Neptune database with data
 Independently if you are familiar with GraphQL or not, the command below is the fastest way to create a GraphQL API.
-Starting from an existing Neptune database endpoint, the utility scans the Neptune database and extracting a schema for the existing nodes, edges and properties.
+Starting from an existing Neptune database endpoint, the utility scans the Neptune database discovering the schema of the existing nodes, edges and properties.
 Based on the graph database schema, it inferences a GraphQL schema, queries and mutations.
 Then, it creates an AppSync GraphQL API, and the required AWS resources, like a pair of IAM roles and a Lambda function with the GraphQL resolver code.
-As soon as the utility complete the execution, go to your AWS console.
-You will find in the AppSync console your new GraphQL API called *your-new-GraphQL-API-name*API.
+As soon as the utility complete the execution, you will find in the AppSync console your new GraphQL API called *your-new-GraphQL-API-name*API.
 To test it, use the AppSync “Queries” from the menu. (*Note: follow the setup instructions below to enable your environment to reach the Neptune database and create AWS resources.*)

 `neptune-for-graphql --input-graphdb-schema-neptune-endpoint `*your-neptune-database-endpoint:port*` --create-update-aws-pipeline --create-update-aws-pipeline-name` *your-new-GraphQL-API-name* ` --output-resolver-query-https`